Combining social insurance contributions from abroad

 To claim a social welfare payment, you should fill in the correct application form and return it to the Department of Social Protection.
 The return address is printed on the application form.

-Further information about your Irish social insurance record is available
+Further information about your Irish social insurance record is available from:

 Articles 44-49 of Regulation EEC No. 883/2004 (pdf) outlines how social insurance contributions from abroad are calculated for Invalidity Pension.